modelica/AsianModelicaConference2022/README.md

 # Organization and Contact

-The conference is organized by Modelon K.K. in corporation with Modelica Users Group Japan and Modelica Association.
+The conference is organized by Sophia University and Modelon K.K. in corporation with Modelica Users Group Japan and Modelica Association.
 For more information and application, please contact the [organizer](mailto: modelica2022asian@modelica.org).

 ## Conference Board